Self-restrained Triplet Loss for Accurate Masked Face Recognition: Experimental setup

-Also, We deploy an extended version of the MFR dataset \cite{DBLP:conf/biosig/DamerGCBKK20}.
+\paragraph{Masked Faces in Real World for Face Recognition (MRF2)} MFR2 \cite{anwar2020masked} contains 269 images of 53 identities crawled from the internet.
+Therefore, the images of the MRF2 dataset can be considered as captured under in-the-wild conditions.
+The dataset contains images of real masked and unmasked faces with an average of 5 images per identity. \paragraph{Masked Face Recognition (MFR)} We deploy an extended version of the MFR dataset \cite{DBLP:conf/biosig/DamerGCBKK20,IET_B_Mask}.
 The extended version of MFR is collected from 48 participants using their webcams under three different sessions- session 1 (reference) and session 2 and 3 (probes).
 The sessions are captured on three different days.
 Each session contains data captured using three videos.
 In each session, the first video is recorded when the subject is not wearing a facial mask in the daylight without additional electric lighting.
 The second and third videos are recorded when the subject is wearing a facial mask and with no additional electric lighting in the second video and with electric lighting in the third video (room light is turned on).
-The baseline reference (BLR) contains 480 images from the first video of the first session (day) as described in \cite{DBLP:conf/biosig/DamerGCBKK20}.
-The mask reference (MR) contains 960 images from the second and third videos of the first session.
-The baseline probe (BLP) contains 960 images from the first video of the second and third sessions and contains face images with no mask.
-The mask probe (MP) contains 1920 images from the second and third videos of the second and third sessions.
-The baseline evaluation of face recognition performance on the MFR database is done by performing N:N between BLR and BLP (unmasked face), noted as BLR-BLP.
-To evaluate the effect of wearing a facial mask on face recognition performance, we perform an N:N comparisons between BLR and MP data splits, noted as BLR-MP, and an N:N comparisons between MR and MP data splits, noted as MR-MP.
-Finally, we evaluate and report the verification performance of the MR-MP and BLR-MP settings achieved by our EUM model trained with \gls{srt} and, the naive triplet loss (as a baseline of our \gls{srt} loss), noted as MR-MP(SRT) and BLR-MP(SRT), and MR-MP(T) and BLR-MP(T), respectively.
+The first session (reference) contains 480 unmasked images and 960 masked images.
+The second and the third sessions (probe) contain 960 unmasked images and 1920 masked images. \paragraph{Labeled Faces in the Wild (LFW)} LFW \cite{LFWTech} is an unconstrained face verification benchmark.
+It contains 13,233 images of 5,749 identities.
+The number of comparison pairs in unrestricted with labeled outside data protocol \cite{LFWTech} of LFW is 6000 (3000 genuine and 3000 imposter comparisons). \paragraph{IARPA Janus Benchmark–C (IJB-C)} IJB-C dataset \cite{DBLP:conf/icb/MazeADKMO0NACG18} is one of the largest face verification benchmark.
+IJB-C consists of 31,334 still images and 117,542 frames of 11,779 videos of 3531 identities.
+The 1:1 mixed verification protocol \cite{DBLP:conf/icb/MazeADKMO0NACG18} of IJB-C contains 19,557 genuine and 15,638,932 impostor comparisons.